About

 Selectivity over scale

 Volume is not the goal.
-A small number of well-fit engagements per year is the goal.
-Each venture screens on industry, posture, and problem before saying yes.
+A small number of well-fit engagements each year is the goal.
+Each venture screens for industry, posture, and problem before saying yes.

 v.